Michael Espinoza Coila: Early life and education

 He studied for a lawyer at the Universidad Nacional del Altiplano and Universidad Nacional de Río Cuarto, where he acquired a taste for Criminal Law and Criminology, leading a research circle and being a disciple of Eugenio Raúl Zaffaroni, Argentine jurist who advised him on the thesis on computer criminal law.

-He studied for a master's degree in Criminal Procedural Law.
+He has a doctorate in law and a master in Criminal Procedure Law.
 He is currently a university professor of criminology at the "Facultad de Ciencias Jurídicas y Políticas de la Universidad Nacional del Altiplano de Puno".
 He was qualified as a RENACYT researcher by the National Council of Science, Technology and Innovation of Peru (CONCYTEC), he was also an associate researcher at the "Instituto Latinoamericano de Criminología y Desarrollo Social "(INCRIDES), Mendeley Advisor, member of the "Círculo de Investigación Líderes Optimistas Revelando Derecho" (CILORD), honorary member of "Ilustre Colegio Abogados de Puno".

 He also served as a catechist for the Catholic Church, performing pastoral work in Puno.
 He dedicated himself to carrying out comparative studies of biblical translations in Spanish, especially in Catholic editions.